The Diffusion Of Water Through A Semipermeable Membrane Is Called

 Osmosis in Biological Systems

 In plant cells, the presence of a rigid cell wall provides structural support and prevents the cell from bursting in a hypotonic solution.
-When a plant cell is placed in a hypotonic environment, water enters the cell, causing the cell membrane to push against the cell wall, creating turgor pressure.
+Plus, when a plant cell is placed in a hypotonic environment, water enters the cell, causing the cell membrane to push against the cell wall, creating turgor pressure.
 This turgor pressure is essential for maintaining the rigidity of plant tissues and supporting plant growth.
 In a hypertonic environment, water moves out of the plant cell, causing the cell membrane to pull away from the cell wall, resulting in plasmolysis.

 Factors Affecting Osmosis